avassdal/Sonarr/AI_MATCHING_V4_PORT.md

 - The core AI matching logic is identical to v5
 - API structure adapted to v3 conventions
-- Frontend UI components need to be ported separately (v4 uses different component structure)
+- Frontend converted from TypeScript to JavaScript for v4 compatibility
-- All backend functionality is complete and ready for testing
+- **All functionality (backend + frontend) is complete and ready for testing**